gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 New entries in the range 1-191 are registered following the Specification Required policy as defined by {{RFC8126}}.
 New entries in the range 192-254 are first come, first served with expert review.
-The expert reviewers primary purpose is to ensure that the registration is relevant and not performed to consume the number space.
+The expert reviewers' primary purpose is to ensure that the registration is relevant and not performed to consume the number space.

 ## SCTP Chunk Type